ebmdatalab/codeusage/README.md

 <!-- badges: end -->

-The goal of `codeusage` is to make yearly summaries of **SNOMED Code Usage in Primary Care** and **ICD-10 and OPCS Code Usage in Secondary Care** in England, published by NHS Digital, available in R for research.
+The goal of `codeusage` is to make yearly summaries of **SNOMED CodevUsage in Primary Care** and **ICD-10 and OPCS Code Usage in SecondaryvCare** in England, published by NHS Digital, available in R forvresearch.
+The interactive [Code Usage Explorer](https://milanwiedemann.shinyapps.io/codeusage/) app allows users to explore the data online.
 The original data is available from NHS Digital at:

 - [SNOMED Code Usage in Primary Care](https://digital.nhs.uk/data-and-information/publications/statistical/mi-snomed-code-usage-in-primary-care)